 In all states, Medicaid pays for long term nursing home care, provided the facility is Medicaid certified.

 The number of state Medicaid programs helping with assisted living is increasing and this trend looks to continue until it is available nationwide.
 As of early 2018, in 44 states and the District of Columbia, Medicaid pays for some assisted living fees mostly by way of Medicaid Home and Community-Based Services Waivers.
 To be clear, Medicaid will not pay for room and board or rent in assisted living communities.
-However there are other programs open to Medicaid beneficiaries which can help.
-In addition, there are assisted living-like programs which may not be called assisted living but provide a very similar experience.
-Each state's policy and the specific Medicaid waivers here.
+However, there are other programs open to Medicaid beneficiaries which can help.
+In addition, there are assisted living-like programs that may not be called assisted living but provide a very similar experience.
+Read each state's assisted living policy and specific Medicaid waivers here.
 Often positioned as an alternative to assisted living or nursing home care, adult foster care is covered by Medicaid in many states.
 Read states’ adult foster care policies here.